ThomasDaheim/ownNoteEditor/README.md

 Note on Java 11: After various tweaks to build.gradle this now also runs under Java 11.
 See e.g. https://github.com/kelemen/netbeans-gradle-project/issues/403 an some of the discussion that where required to get there...
 Unfortunately, there is one issue with the TestFX framework when trying to drag & drop notes.
 Since I wasn't able to fix this I had to disable the "testDragNote()" test step.

+V 6.2

+* Links to other notes
+* Internal clean-up of FXML structure

 V 6.1

 * Upgraded tinymce to 5.10.1